sebastianfjrd/Project-3_Group-9/README.md

 ![Alt Text](https://github.com/sebastianfjrd/Project-3_Group-9/blob/main/Making%20%26%20Optimizing%20the%20Model.png)

 This image outlines the steps taken in refining the CNN model, from defining the architecture to fine-tuning the model for optimal performance.
 The process included the use of various callbacks, training and model evaluation techniques, and fine-tuning with TensorFlow Keras optimizers to achieve a high accuracy score of 93%.
+Custom CNN Model keras file was saved in Google Cloud Storage for later retrieval.

 **Evaluation**
 <u>Performance Metrics<u>: The model achieved a test accuracy of 92.01%, with corresponding precision, recall, F1 score, and AUC-ROC metrics.